How our values affect our work and choice of career

 Using values in career direction finding

-People sometimes take a job that offers them a good salary or makes them look good in some way – it meets these values which can be important to some younger people.
+People sometimes take a job that offers them a good salary or makes them look good in some way such as an exalted job title – it meets these values which can be important to some younger people.
 Their other values, such as challenge, meaning, or recognition, may not be met in that job, but because their more important value is being met, they work on, sometimes for years.
 But eventually the allure of the money and ‘looking good’ to others wears off and they feel that they just can’t go on in that type of job – they need ‘something’ more, they just don’t know what it is exactly – they need their values to be met.
+Frequently this need is for meaning in their work.

 Get to know your values for a more fulfilling life